crabdul/the-peoples-game/site/content/articles/making-sense.md

 description: 'challenging the binary nature of traditional football, by Eric Scorehilll'
 image: /img/jorns 2nd triolectic.png
 ---
 > “Lunatic researches are akin to unforeseen discoveries.
-The role of the nonexistent exists; the function of the imaginary is real \[…] It seems then that the history of the mind can be resumed in these terms: it is absurd by what it seeks, great by what it finds” – Paul Valéry.
+The role of the nonexistent exists; the function of the imaginary is real \[…] It seems then that the history of the mind can be resumed in these terms: it is absurd by what it seeks, great by what it finds” – Paul Valéry (1)

 <br />